“What is a strategy?”

 Let’s say that my goal is to become a millionaire.
 Sounds pretty reasonable.
 If I just have that goal, but no plan to achieve it, chances are that I’m going to be running after every opportunity and get-rich-quick scheme that comes my way.
 And then my chances of actually becoming a millionaire are going to be exponentially reduced because I’ll pretty much be relying on luck alone.

 On the other hand, if I spent some time mapping out how I could realistically become a millionaire, I’d probably stand a much better chance of actually achieving my goal.
 Why?
 Because I’d be able to evaluate several different paths and then choose the one that is most likely to yield the results that I’m looking for.
 And that’s what makes a strategy strategic – being able to analyze your situation, evaluate different paths of action, and then choose the path that is most likely to result in you achieving whatever it is that you want to achieve.

 The problem with this, of course, is that there are a lot of different ways that you can go about putting a plan like this together.
 And I’m afraid that any number of different companies, consultants, authors, and academics have devised their own distinct methodologies to help you do just that (myself included, by the way).
 But you shouldn’t let any of that throw you off course, so to speak, because, in fact, most of these frameworks tend to cover all the same basic things.

 Take mine, for example.
-The framework that I teach through Strategy Generation Company has three main parts to it:
+The framework that I teach through Strategy Generation Company has four main parts to it:

 Analysis – Understanding your market, industry, and business